Making Certain You Protect Your Investment

 - All known deed restrictions, including homeowners’ association covenants, rules or fees

 The seller may represent, verbally or in writing, that the premises are in good condition.
 It’s essential, though, that you get confirmation by having the premises inspected by professionals.
 That includes inspections for mold, pest infestation, structural integrity and soil settlement/erosion, as well as an examination of HVAC, electrical, plumbing and sewer systems.

 Make Certain You Understand the Terms of Your Agreement

 Take the time to read the buy-sell agreement and discuss it with your lawyer.
 If there are things you don’t understand, don’t sign anything until they have been effectively explained to you.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive residential real estate counsel to individuals throughout the state of New Jersey.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.